alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

    4. The enemy stats shall grow as the depth increases.

 3. Combat
-   1. The game shall remove an enemy’s icon from the map when the enemy’s health reaches 0.
+   1. The game shall remove an enemy's icon from the map when the enemy's health reaches 0.
-   2. The player shall attack an enemy by attempting to move onto the enemy’s tile.
+   2. The player shall attack an enemy by attempting to move onto the enemy's tile.
    3. The game shall prevent the player from using a healing consumable when they are at maximum hitpoints.
    4. The game shall prevent the player from moving into a tile that contains a wall.
+   5. Enemies shall attempt to defeat the player by attacking them.
+   6. The game shall end if the player's health reaches 0.
+   7. An entity's health shall decrease by the attacker’s power minus the defender's defense when it is attacked.

 # Non-Functional Requirements